gladed/gradle-android-git-version/README.md

 `hideBranches` sets the branches which should *not* be mentioned explicitly when building intermediate versions (that is, versions without a tag).
 This will result in somewhat cleaner intermediate version names.

 The default hideBranches are `[ 'master', 'release' ]`, meaning that intermediate builds will not show these branch names.

+### format (string)
+`format` defines the form of the version name.

+Parts include `tag` (the last tag), `count` (number of commits, if any, since last tag), `commit` (most recent commit prefix, if any, since the last tag), `branch` (branch name, if current branch is not in `hideBranches`), and `dirty` (inserting the word "dirty" if the build was made with uncommitted changes).

+Parts are delimited as `%PARTNAME%`.
+Other characters appearing between % marks are preserved.
+Parts may be omitted in which case they will not appear in the version name.

 ## License